Rebuilding Trust in Your Body After Injury

 What actually happened?

 This reflection turns fear into information.
-It helps you see that most of the things you’re worried about… don’t happen.
-And even if they do, you now have tools to respond calmly—not catastrophically.
+It helps you see that most of the things you’re worried about… don’t happen and even if they do, you now have tools to respond calmly, not catastrophically.

-6. Anchor Yourself in Identity, Not Outcome
+Anchor Yourself in Identity, Not Outcome

-Injury can shake your athletic identity—but it can also strengthen it.
+Injury can shake your athletic identity, but it can also strengthen it.
 Your worth is not measured by your pace or power.
-It’s in your persistence, your patience, your comeback.
+It’s in your persistence, your patience and your comeback.
+You’re still an athlete.
+The work you’re doing now, rebuilding trust, is every bit as worthy as racing, PRs or podiums.
+Probably more.

 How long does it take to trust your body again after injury?

 It varies for everyone.
 Mental recovery doesn’t always match physical timelines.
-Focus on consistent exposure, positive reinforcement, and patience.
+Focus on consistent exposure, positive reinforcement and patience.

 Should I push through fear in training?